Joaquin-Garay/joaquin-garay.github.io/_posts/2025-04-16-FDM_American_Options.md

 categories: [finance, finite-difference, FDM]
 ---

-**Joaquin Garay**

-As part of the course FRE 6233: Stochastic Calculus and Option Pricing

 ### Purpose

 We consider an American put option with strike price $K$ and maturity $T$ under the Black-Scholes framework.
 The underlying asset price $S_t$ is assumed to follow a geometric Brownian motion under the risk-neutral measure $\mathbb{Q}$, described by the stochastic differential equation: